-development project (Project 2016-02 - Modifications to CIP Standards ("Project 2016-02"))91 on March 15, 2023.
+development project (Project 2016-02 - Modifications to CIP Standards ("Project 2016-02")) on June 15, 2023.
 Project 2016-02 focuses on modifications to the CIP Reliability Standards to incorporate applicable protections for virtualized environments.
-In the March 15 report, NERC reported that, because ballot body approval was again not achieved for two related Reliability Standards, the schedule for Project 2016-02 has been further revised and now calls for final balloting of revised standards in May 2023, NERC Board of Trustees Adoption in August 2023 and filing of the revised standards with the FERC in September 2023.
+In the June 15 report, NERC reported that, because ballot body approval was again not achieved for two related Reliability Standards, the schedule for Project 2016-02 has been further revised and now calls for final balloting of revised standards in October 2023, NERC Board of Trustees Adoption in December 2023 and filing of the revised standards with the FERC in January 2024.

-• NOPR: IBR Reliability Standards (RM22-12)
+NOPR: IBR Reliability Standards (RM22-12)

-On November 17, 2022, the FERC issued a notice92 proposing to direct NERC (i) to develop new or modified Reliability Standards that address the following reliability gaps related to inverter-based resources ("IBR"): data sharing; model validation; planning and operational studies; and performance requirements; and (ii) to submit a 90-day compliance filing that includes a detailed, comprehensive standards development and implementation plan to ensure all new or modified Reliability Standards necessary to address the IBR-related reliability gaps identified in the final rule are submitted to the FERC within 36 months of FERC approval of the plan.
-Initial comments were due February 6, 202393 and were filed by nearly 20 parties, including, among others, ISO-NE, the IRC, SPP, CAISO, Advanced Energy United, ACPA/SEIA, EEI, and EPRI.
+On November 17, 2022, the FERC issued a notice proposing to direct NERC (i) to develop new or modified Reliability Standards that address the following reliability gaps related to inverter-based resources ("IBR"): data sharing; model validation; planning and operational studies; and performance requirements; and (ii) to submit a 90-day compliance filing that includes a detailed, comprehensive standards development and implementation plan to ensure all new or modified Reliability Standards necessary to address the IBR-related reliability gaps identified in the final rule are submitted to the FERC within 36 months of FERC approval of the plan.
+Initial comments were due February 6, 2023 and were filed by nearly 20 parties, including, among others, ISONE, the IRC, SPP, CAISO, Advanced Energy United, ACPA/SEIA, EEI, and EPRI.
 Reply comments were due on March 6, 2023 and were filed by ISO-NE, APPA, and CA DWP.
 This matter is pending before the FERC.

-• NOPR: Transmission System Planning Performance Requirements for Extreme Weather (RM22-10)

-On June 16, 2022, the FERC issued a notice94 proposing to require that NERC modify Reliability Standard TPL-001-5.1 (Transmission System Planning Performance Requirements) within one year of the effective date of a final rule in this proceeding to address reliability concerns pertaining to transmission system planning for extreme heat and cold weather events that impact the reliable operations of the Bulk-Power System.
-Specifically, the FERC proposed modifications to TPL-001-5.1 to require: (i) development of benchmark planning cases; (ii) planning for extreme heat and cold events using steady state and transient stability analyses expanded to cover a range of extreme weather scenarios; and (iii) corrective action plans that include mitigation for any instances where performance requirements for extreme heat and cold events are not met.
-Initial comments were due August 26, 202295 and were filed by over 37 parties, including, among others, ISO-NE, Eversource, NESCOE, NRDC, UCS, NERC, ERCOT, MISO, PJM, ACPA, EPRI, EPSA, NARUC, and Trade Associations.
-This matter is pending before the FERC.
+• Order 896: Transmission System Planning Performance Requirements for Extreme Weather (RM22-10) On June 15, 2023, the FERC issued a final rule directing NERC to develop a new or modified Reliability Standard no later than December 15, 2024 to address reliability concerns pertaining to transmission system planning for extreme heat and cold weather events that impact the Reliable Operation of the BPS.
+Specifically, FERC directed NERC to develop a new or modified Reliability Standard that requires the following: (i) development of benchmark planning cases based on prior extreme heat and cold weather events and/or future meteorological projections; (ii) planning for extreme heat and cold events using steady state and transient stability analyses that cover a range of extreme weather scenarios, including the expected resource mix's availability during extreme weather conditions and the broad area impacts of extreme weather; and (iii) corrective action plans that include mitigation activities for specified instances where performance requirements during extreme heat and cold events are not met.
+Order 896 will become effective September 21, 2023.